Is My Landlord Responsible For Damage to My Property?

 • You are responsible for any damage you cause to the rental unit or building.

-• The landlord will not cover the property you own in your unit.
+• The landlord will not cover the property you own at your university.
+I am you who is responsible for covering your property.

 Your landlord is legally responsible for keeping your building in good condition.
-This includes maintaining common areas like stairwell steps, the lobby, and the elevator.
+This includes maintaining common areas like stairwell steps, the lobby, and the and or.

 Here's what a landlord is responsible for: